 For centuries, this solstice event has meant a time of reflection, renewal and rebirth across cultures, religions, and geographic boundaries.
 As the days lengthened from this point onward (reaching their maximum at the summer solstice in June), people looked forward to a gradual increase in daylight hours and the hopes and prospects for a fruitful new year.

 It isn’t possible to observe the winter solstice directly because the sun appears to stand still.
 But people know the timing due to precise astronomical data tracking.
-You can learn more by attending our Wandering Naturalists hike at the Center on December 21, entitled Review & Renew: The Winter Solstice in Wisconsin.
+You can learn more by attending our Afternoon Winter Solstice Hike at the Center on December 21, 2020.